YC19/yc19.github.io/content/posts/blog/blog/index.md

 The comment tool may be activated later (not able to deploy successfully yet).

-But for sure, updates will not be regular (as an INFP, hahaha).
+But for sure, updates will not be regular (as an INFP, haha).

 ![Tree](/posts/blog/blog/tree.jpg)